The best 100 Success books

 What's The 7 Habits of Highly Effective People about?

-The 7 Habits of Highly Effective People (1989) is one of the most celebrated self-help books of all time.
+The 7 Habits of Highly Effective People (1989) is perhaps one of the most celebrated self-help books of all time.
 This enormously influential guide presents a series of practical principles that will help you succeed in your personal and professional lives.

 Who should read The 7 Habits of Highly Effective People?